Michelle Ouellette, APR

-Assistant Professor of Public Relations
+Associate Professor of Public Relations

-As the public information officer for both the college and what was at the time called Essex County ARC, she took the communications lead on a number of crises including student deaths, fires, protests (including one by the Westboro Baptist Church), disease outbreaks, union battles and the suicide of a CEO.
+Prior to teaching, I served as the director for public relations at SUNY Plattsburgh and at the second-largest private employer in Essex County, New York.
+As the public information officer for both the college and what was at the time called Essex County ARC, I took the communications lead on crises including student deaths, fires, protests, disease outbreaks, union battles and the suicide of a CEO.

 - B.A. in English (Creative Writing), University of Colorado at Boulder

 - Accreditation in Public Relations (APR), Public Relations Society of America and the Universal Accreditation Board, July 2017